-On 24 November 2021 Sviatlana Tsikhanouskaya addressed the European Parliament in a 30-minute keynote speech.
+On 24 November 2021, Sviatlana Tsikhanouskaya addressed the European Parliament in a 30-minute keynote speech.
 The Belarusian politician called for more decisive measures against the Belarusian official authorities.
-Tsikhanouskaya noted that repressions in Belarus have only intensified: civil society in the country has been crushed, as well as the independent media.
-Activists, journalists, human rights defenders and ordinary people who dare to express their opinion different from that of the current authorities are behind bars; hundreds of people convicted after the 2020 elections are in prison.
+Tsikhanouskaya noted that repression in Belarus had only intensified: civil society and independent media in the country had been crushed.
+Activists, journalists, human rights defenders, and regular people who dare to express their opinion, different from that of the current authorities, are behind bars; hundreds of people convicted after the 2020 election are in prison.